Read and watch some examples of how animals are used in research at Imperial.

 Rodents have been the most widely used model organisms in biomedical research for many years and their use has proved invaluable to understand the complexity of how receptors and channels influence brain physiology and generate sleep, or respond to anaesthetics to produce unconsciousness.
 With their genetic, biological and behavioural characteristics resembling those of humans, mice represent a powerful model to study the brain circuits.
 Genetic engineering of mice allows testing specific hypotheses regarding the importance of particular molecular targets or the importance of particular brain circuitry.

 Professor Nick Franks and Bill Wisden’s research at the Imperial College focuses on the relationship between general anaesthesia, sleep and sedation.
 In their studies the two scientists theorise that the sedative and hypnotic actions of general anaesthetics may be mediated through overlapping neuronal pathways that control natural sleep.
-Their results could lead to the development of new drugs with fewer side effects and which might give the restorative benefits of natural sleep.
+To test their theory, they use both tadpoles and mice.
+Tadpoles are helpful to study the potencies of anaesthetics metabolised in mammals.
+However, to get close to the human condition, mice are the standard model for brain research.
+The mice used in Prof Franks and Prof Wisden’s research usually experience mild discomfort, with full recovery and no long-term effects.
+The results obtained from those animals could lead to better anaesthetic drugs with fewer side effects.

 ‘Anaesthesia and sleep are both commonplace states that involve a reversible loss of consciousness, but we don’t understand how either works: every year, 250 million patients worldwide are given anaesthetics; and every day, at some point in the 24-hour cycle, all humans and animals require sleep.
 Our research suggests that sedation and deep sleep are intimately connected at the circuit level.
 Understanding how they interlink is important for both fundamental neuroscience and medicine’, says Prof Franks.